What to Expect

 Before your massage it may be a good idea to shower or bathe.
 Wear comfortable clothing and possibly bring a hair tie or clip for your hair.

-It is best to be about 10 minutes early if you are a first time customer so you have time to fill out a quick form.
+Arrive 10 minutes early if you are a first time customer to fill out a quick form.
 The form simply asks about your health and for some basic contact information.

 During Your Massage

-Typically, the massage will begin with adding strategically placed Cups on the back (per your preference).
-These will rest on the back while the massage begins on the body.
+The massage may begin with adding strategically placed Cups on the back (per your preference).
 Most massages include work on the legs, back, neck and arms.

 *All massages now include Mu Xing and Cupping unless otherwise specified.